-You can register for GST online through myIR secure online services.
+You can register for GST online.
 To register for a myIR account visit ird.govt.nz/myir

 Registration of branches and divisions

 Generally, if an organisation operates through separate branches or divisions, they may each register separately for GST.
 If the total turnover of all the branches or divisions is more than \$60,000 your organisation must register for GST.